SeanFoden/MA4128Assessment-1/ApacheSpark-FinancialApplications.md

 The model also needs a process for simulating the behavior of market factors.
 A simple assumption is that each market factor follows a normal distribution.
 To capture the fact that market factors are often correlated – when NASDAQ is down, the Dow is likely to be suffering as well – multivariate normal distribution can be used with a non-diagonal covariance matrix.
 As above, a more complicated method of simulating the market or a different distribution for each market factor can be assumed, perhaps one with a fatter tail.

+To summarize, trial conditions are drawn from a multivariate normal distribution:

+The value of a particular instrument in a particular trial is the dot product of the trial conditions and the instrument’s factor weightswi bounded by the instrument’s minimum and maximum value, ni and xi:

+The portfolio’s value for the trial is the sum of all instrument values for that trial:

 <pre><code>
 Insert code